GitLab Inc. research snapshot

 GTLB AI Stock Analysis

-GTLB AI stock analysis reads GitLab as a DevSecOps platform that has reached meaningful scale with about $1 billion in trailing twelve-month revenue and $313 million in levered free cash flow, while approaching operating profitability as of Q1 FY27.
-At the July 12, 2026 data cutoff, GTLB traded near $32.42 with a verified market capitalization near $5.48 billion and an enterprise value of about $4.22 billion after subtracting its $1.36 billion cash position.
-The key tension is between a platform with strong product-market fit, AI-powered features like GitLab Duo, a large and growing customer base, and a strong balance sheet, versus competition from Microsoft-owned GitHub, growth deceleration from prior years, and ongoing net losses on a GAAP basis.
-This page uses scenario ranges, not certain price predictions, and is for informational use only.
+GTLB AI stock analysis reads GitLab as a DevSecOps platform that has reached roughly $1.0 billion in trailing twelve-month revenue and positive free cash flow of about $263 million, while its GAAP net loss narrowed sharply in Q1 FY27.
+At the August 2, 2026 data cutoff, GTLB closed at $34.51 on July 31 with a mechanically verified market capitalization of $5.83 billion and an enterprise value of about $4.47 billion after subtracting its $1.36 billion net cash position.
+The stock recovered above both its 50-day and 200-day moving averages during July, and the consensus analyst rating is Hold with a price target of $34.13.
+The key tension is a net-cash balance sheet and improving profitability versus competition from Microsoft-owned GitHub, a forward P/E near 42.6x, and short interest of 11.3% of shares outstanding.
+This page uses scenario ranges, not price promises, and is for informational use only.

 Current price